On winding numbers of $K_5$ minus an edge in the plane: Discussion of Theorem

-Theorem \ref{p:Theor} gives a restriction on values of Haefliger-Wu invariant for $\K$.
-So Theorem \ref{p:Theor} and the analogous conjecture for $K_{3,3}$ without edge (see Remark \ref{r:mot}.d) are first (and presumably important) steps towards the interesting problem of description the values of $\alpha (g)$ for almost embeddings $g$.
+Theorem \ref{t:main} gives a restriction on values of the Haefliger-Wu invariant for almost embeddings $\K\to \R^2$.
+So Theorem \ref{t:main} is a (presumably important) step towards the interesting problem of describing the values of $\alpha (g)$ for almost embeddings $g$ of an arbitrary graph \cite[Open Problem 7]{AM25}. \end{remark}

+Some points in the plane are in \textit{general position} if no three of them lie in a line and no three segments joining them have a common interior point.